dzoni13/dzoni13/README.md

 If you follow this link:"https://coffee-restaurant-website.herokuapp.com/", it will lead you to an web application that I have designed and develop from scratch.

-If you are interested in a celebration of some kind, I can provide you with a username and password to log in like Admin, there are some cool functionalities that this kind of website's usually doesn't have.
+If you are interested in a celebration of some kind, I can provide you with a username and password to log in like Admin, there are some cool functionalities that this kind of website's usually don't have.

 I’ve been developing Web e-commerce applications and designing UI for over 2 years now.
 Once a project is in my hands, I cut no corners.